frenchie68/Z79Forth/SW/examples/README.txt

 				challenge.
 The file has to be sourced from the console.

+ansiextern.4th	Francois Laagel	Additional material needed to meet the "Core"
+				word set that could not be fitted intop the
+				EEPROM image.
+This is normally auto-loaded
+				from CompactFlash if the image supplied in
+				SW/util has been installed to a medium.

 bernd-oof.4th	Bernd Paysan	Bernd's mini object oriented Forth.
 This must
 				be sourced from the console.